-On January 10, 2007, the Corporation repurchased its 1,965,384 Series II Preferred shares for \$65 million.
+On January 10, 2007, the Corporation repurchased its 1,965,384 Series II Preferred Shares for \$65 million.

 On December 29, 2006, the Corporation announced an amendment to its financial statements to record securities purchased from a shareholder in 2006 and 2004 at an amount equal to the book value of the shares in the accounts of the vendor as opposed to an amount equal to the transaction value established at the time, which is the basis on which the statements were initially filed, because it was determined that the change in ownership was not substantive.
-The amendment to the financial statements required conforming changes to the book value of Common shares issued as consideration for the securities purchased, as well as amounts recorded in respect of future tax items.
+The amendment to the financial statements required conforming changes to the book value of Common Shares issued as consideration for the securities purchased, as well as amounts recorded in respect of future tax items.
 The changes are detailed in the amended financial statements available on SEDAR at www.sedar.com.

-On December 20, 2006, the Corporation announced it had agreed to a private placement of \$193.2 million principal amount of 25-year debentures due January 2032 exchangeable into 5,301,000 Class A shares (or 3,534,000 on a pre-split basis) of Brookfield (the "Exchangeable Debentures").
-As security for the Exchangeable Debentures, the Corporation agreed to pledge 5,301,000 Class A shares of Brookfield to the holders of the Exchangeable Debentures.
-In a separate transaction, BAM Split agreed to issue 8,000,000 Class AA Preferred Shares, Series 3, to a syndicate of underwriters for proceeds (net of issue costs) of approximately \$193 million, which were used to acquire 5,301,000 Class A shares.
-Both of these transactions (together the "2007 transaction") closed on January 10, 2007, following which the Corporation held 60,767,228 Class A shares.
+On December 20, 2006, the Corporation announced it had agreed to a private placement of \$193.2 million principal amount of 25-year debentures due January 2032 exchangeable into 5,301,000 Class A Shares (or 3,534,000 on a pre-split basis) of Brookfield (the "Exchangeable Debentures").
+As security for the Exchangeable Debentures, the Corporation agreed to pledge 5,301,000 Class A Shares of Brookfield to the holders of the Exchangeable Debentures.
+In a separate transaction, BAM Split agreed to issue 8,000,000 Class AA Preferred Shares, Series 3, to a syndicate of underwriters for proceeds (net of issue costs) of approximately \$193 million, which were used to acquire 5,301,000 Class A Shares.
+Both of these transactions (together the "2007 Transaction") closed on January 10, 2007, following which the Corporation held 60,767,228 Class A Shares.
+On January 30, 2009, the Corporation redeemed all of the Exchangeable Debentures which were issued in 2007 and the redemption price was satisfied entirely by the delivery of 5,301,000 Class A Limited Voting Shares of Brookfield.

-On August 18, 2006, the Corporation received approval from the TSX for its proposed normal course issuer bid to purchase up to 3,666,000 (366,000 on a pre-split basis) Common shares, representing approximately 10% of the public float of its currently outstanding Common shares.
+On August 18, 2006, the Corporation received approval from the TSX for its proposed normal course issuer bid to purchase up to 3,666,000 (366,000 on a pre-split basis) Common Shares, representing approximately 10% of the public float of its currently outstanding Common Shares.
 The bid commenced on August 23, 2006 and expired on August 22, 2007.
-No Common shares were purchased under this bid.
+No Common Shares were purchased under this bid.

-On July 21, 2006, the Corporation purchased 15,744,727 Class A shares from Partners Limited ("Partners") for consideration consisting of a \$72 million 6% promissory note of the Corporation due June 30, 2011 and 25,079,730 Common shares of the Corporation issued to Partners (the "2006 Transaction").
-As a result, the Corporation's effective interest in Brookfield increased to 55,466,228 Class A shares.
+On July 21, 2006, the Corporation purchased 15,744,727 Class A Shares from Partners Limited ("Partners") for consideration consisting of a \$72 million 6% promissory note of the Corporation due June 30, 2011 and 25,079,730 Common Shares of the Corporation issued to Partners (the "2006")

+Transaction").
+As a result, the Corporation's effective interest in Brookfield increased to 55,466,228 Class A Shares.
 The promissory note was repaid in January 2007.